Ableton Live For Theatre - Part 2

 Registration

-Join Gareth Fry for a refresher of this ever popular seminar session,
+Join Gareth Fry for an updated version of this ever popular subject.

 10am - 12.30pm